rustwasm/book/src/game-of-life/hello-world.md

 ### `wasm-game-of-life/www/index.html`

-This is the root HTML file for the the Web page.
+This is the root HTML file for the Web page.
 It doesn't do much other than load `bootstrap.js`, which is a very thin wrapper around `index.js`.

 ```html